UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ## Sets

-Sets, not unlike lists and tuples is a data structure that contain elements.
-Sets differ such that: - they are unordered, and - The containing values are unique - meaning there are no entries that are repeated.
+Sets, not unlike lists and tuples is a data structure that contains elements.
+Sets differ such that: - they are un-ordered, and - The containing values are unique - meaning there are no entries that are repeated.